 Which version of Python is needed?

 The Python version is usually mentioned in the build repositories.
-You can also run a sample Python command to see which version of Python you need.
+You can also run the following command to find the Python version needed.

 32-bit or 64-bit Python